-PART II: ADJUSTED INCOME
+PART III: ADJUSTED INCOME

-6-II.A.
+6-III.A.
 INTRODUCTION

-HUD regulations require PHAs to deduct from annual income any of five mandatory deductions for which a family qualifies.
+HUD regulations require PHAs to deduct from annual income any of five mandatory deductions for which a family qualifies and allow the PHA to deduct other permissive deductions in accordance with PHA policy.
 The resulting amount is the family's adjusted income.
 Mandatory deductions are found in 24 CFR §5.611.